 UPDATE (6/24/2020, 4:08 PM ET): Travis McMichael, Gregory McMichael and William “Roddie” Bryan have all been indicted by a grand jury in the shooting death of Ahmaud Arbery.
 Each defendant is facing one count of malice murder, four counts of felony murder, two county of aggravated assault, one count false imprisonment, and one count count criminal attempt to commit false imprisonment, according to Cobb County DA Joyette Holmes.

-UPDATE (5/7/2020, 9:00 PM ET): “Gregory & Travis McMichael have been arrested for the murder of Ahmaud Arbery,” the Georgia Bureau of Investigation announced on May 7.
+UPDATE (5/7/2020, 9:00 PM ET): “Gregory & Travis McMichael have been arrested for the murder of Ahmaud Arbery,” the Georgia Bureau of Investigation announced on May 7, 2020.
 The charges for murder and aggravated assault were made after countless celebrities and people demanded justice for Ahmaud, who was running in a neighborhood and fatally shot after he was chased down by Gregory, 64, and his 34-year-old son, Travis, on Feb.
-23. They’ve been taken into custody and will be booked into Glynn County Jail, the GBI reported.
+23, 2020.
+They’ve been taken into custody and will be booked into Glynn County Jail, the GBI reported.

 Described as a “former high school football standout” by The New York Times, Ahmaud was living outside the small city of Brunswick with his mother.
 Friends and family said that he “liked to stay in good shape,” and he was often seen jogging in and around his neighborhood.

 Shortly after the shooting, the prosecutor for the Brunswick Judicial Circuit recused herself because Gregory McMichael worked in her officer, per the New York Times.
 The D.A. for Waycross, GA, George E. Barnhill, eventually recused himself after Ahmaud’s mother publicly argued that there was a conflict of interest (since George had also worked for the D.A.’s office.)

+Before relinquishing the case, the New York Times reported Mr. Barnhill wrote to the Glynn County Police Department, arguing that there “was not sufficient probable cause” to arrest the McMichaels, and argued that the two were “allowed to use deadly force” to protect themselves under Georgia law.
 He also reportedly argued that Ahmaud had prior convictions (the New York Times reports that Ahmaud was convicted of shoplifting and violating probation in 2018 and that in 2013, he was allegedly indicted on charges for taking a handgun to a high school basketball game.)
 He said these priors might “help explain his apparent aggressive nature and his possible thought pattern to attack an armed man.”

 Lee Merritt, an attorney for Arbery’s mother, didn’t shy away from using racially-loaded language in describing the killing.
 “These men were vigilantes, they were a posse, and they performed a modern lynching in the middle of the day,” said the attorney, according to The Guardian.

-Though the COVID-19 outbreak has damped mass gatherings, people are still protesting the lack of arrests over his killing.
-Activists have organized #IRunWithMaud, and they are asking supporters to run 2.23 miles (the date of his death) as a way to voice their anger.
+Though the COVID-19 outbreak has damped mass gatherings, people have still protested the lack of arrests over Ahmaud’s killing.
+Activists have organized #IRunWithMaud, and they’ve asked supporters to run 2.23 miles (the date of his death) as a way to voice their anger.

 The killing of Ahmaud and lack of perceivable action by the Georgia authorities have left many furious, including LeBron James.
 “We’re literally hunted EVERYDAY/EVERYTIME we step foot outside the comfort of our homes!” the NBA star captioned a picture of Ahmaud that has gone viral.
 This anger was shared by Naomi Campbell (“Please let’s not forget this young Man’s name Ahmaud Arbery”), Justin Bieber (Praying for the family mourning the loss of Ahmaud Arbery.
 Also praying for justice!”), Justin Timberlake (“If you’re not outraged, you should be”) and more celebrities.

 The video is clear: Ahmaud Arbery was killed in cold blood.
 My heart goes out to his family, who deserve justice and deserve it now.
 It is time for a swift, full, and transparent investigation into his murder. https://t.co/alvY5WjdHx